Montreal experiments

 The patients of this experiment expected positive changes from Cameron's treatment.
 However, these patients suffered severely under conditions that were not in accordance with human rights.
 Not only the patients but also their families show long lasting effects on their mental health.
-Some of these symptoms include retrograde amnesia as well as impairments in every day life abilities such as self-care.
+Some of these symptoms include retrograde amnesia as well as impairments in everyday life abilities such as self-care.

-To this day, the topic of the experiments of Montreal has been kept in the dark by the CIA, who actively prevent information about these experiments from being leaked to the public, whether that be through destruction of files or signing non-disclosure agreements.
+Details of the experiments has been kept out of the public domain the CIA, by the destruction of files or by the use of non-disclosure agreements.
 Whether or not Cameron was aware that funding for his experiments was coming from the CIA is unclear; it has been argued that he would have carried out the exact same experiments if funding had come from a source without ulterior motives.

 Donald Ewen Cameron

 Donald Ewen Cameron was the key figure in the Montreal experiments.
 Cameron was born on December 24, 1901, in Scotland and graduated from the University of Glasgow in 1924.
 In 1929 he moved to Canada where he worked in the Brandon Mental Hospital in Manitoba as the physician in charge.
 In 1938 he received his diploma in psychiatry and became professor of neurology, psychiatry at University at Albany and began his research on sensory deprivation and memory.

-In 1953 he developed his theory of “psychic driving” to cure schizophrenia which he later used on his patients under the Project MKUltra, with the codename “Subproject 68” for which he was recruited by the CIA in 1957.
-He was paid $69,000 through the front company “Society for the Investigation of Human Ecology” from 1957 to 1964 to carry out these experiments, as well as receiving "more than $500,000 between 1950 and 1965" from the federal government.
+In 1953 he developed his theory of "psychic driving" to cure schizophrenia which he later used on his patients under the Project MKUltra, with the codename "Subproject 68" for which he was recruited by the CIA in 1957.
+He was paid $69,000 through the front company "Society for the Investigation of Human Ecology" from 1957 to 1964 to carry out these experiments, as well as receiving "more than $500,000 between 1950 and 1965" from the federal government.
 He suddenly left the project four years before the end of his contract.

 In 1961 he became president of the World Psychiatric Association after he had already been the president of both the American Psychiatric Association as well as the Canadian Psychiatric Association.

 In 1967 he died of a heart attack.